Please contact us for more artworks by this artist

-Moore was given his first one-man show in 1928 by the Warren Gallery of London and, in the same year, he obtained his first public commission - to carve a relief in stone for a façade of the new Underground headquarters in St. James’ Park, London.
+The Warren Gallery of London gave Moore his first one-man show in 1928 and, in the same year, he obtained his first public commission - to carve a relief in stone for a façade of the new Underground headquarters in St. James’ Park, London.

 Moore married Irina Radetzky, a painting student from the RCA, in 1929, settling into a studio in Hampstead.
 He joined his friends, Barbara Hepworth and Ben Nicholson in the avant-garde Seven and Five Society in 1930.
 By this time, he was experimenting with abstract forms and benefitting from numerous solo exhibitions.
 In 1932, he became the first head of the new sculpture department at the Chelsea School of Art.

 At the outbreak of WWII, their Hampstead studio was bombed during the Blitz and the Moores moved to a farmhouse in Hertfordshire.
 Appointed as an Official War Artist, he made a series of drawings of people sheltering in the London Underground, as well as studies of miners at the coalface.
 Moore’s work was still the subject of a number of shows and he even had his first American show in 1943 at the Bucholz Gallery in New York.